-eters, allowing for propagation of the NP uncertainties through to the regression target as was done with XSPEC estimates.
-To assess the impact of NP uncertainty, we draw from priors on the NPs under the "Tight" and "Loose" scenarios defined earlier.
+The MR\Net is conditioned on the nuisance parameters, allowing for propagation of the NP uncertainties through to the regression target as was done with XSPEC estimates.
+To assess the impact of NP uncertainty, we draw from priors on the NPs under the "tight" and "loose" scenarios defined earlier.
 The residuals widen, as expected.
-Figures 11 and 12 show the mass and radius residuals, respectively, under each NP scenario for MR_Net and XSPEC.
-Table III shows the mean and width of each distribution, as well as the combined width.
+Figures 11 and 12 show the mass and radius residuals, respectively, under each NP scenario for MR\Net and XSPEC.
+Table 3 shows the mean and width of each residual distribution, as well as the combined width.
+As an additional comparison, figure 13 shows the ratio of predicted values from MR\Net to true values subtracted from 1.

-MR_Net is capable of analyzing the stellar spectrum directly and extracting stellar parameters in a robust manner that allows for propagation of NP uncertainties.
+MR\Net is capable of analyzing the stellar spectrum directly and extracting stellar parameters in a robust manner that allows for propagation of NP uncertainties.